artificialis-ai/rnn-training/README.md

-# rnn-training
+# Train text generation models from the command line
-Train an RNN for text generation from the command line
+Using some of the code from [tensorflow's website](https://www.tensorflow.org/guide/keras/rnn).